csswizardry/csswizardry.github.com/_posts/2017-07-31-performance-and-resilience-stress-testing-third-parties.md

 size/quality (375KB).</a></figcaption>
 </figure>

-It’ very important to point out that **this isn’t necessarily the third party’s fault**.
+It’s very important to point out that **this isn’t necessarily the third party’s fault**.
 The behaviour outlined above is expected: it’s how web pages and browsers work.
 What we’re doing here is not apportioning blame, but learning about how resilient _we_ are if one of our third parties goes down.